antimof/UxPlay/README.txt

 ### 5. Failure to decrypt ALL video and/or audio streams from old or non-Apple clients:

-This triggers an error messages, and will be probably due to use of an incorrect protocol for getting the AES decryption key from the client.
+This triggers error messages, and will be probably due to use of an incorrect protocol for getting the AES decryption key from the client.
 This happened when a user tried to use the Windows AirPlay-emulator client *AirMyPC* with UxPlay.
 It turned out that *AirMyPC* used an older